v2.0 Architecture Overview¶

 Routing proxy and related configurations.

-The Card is a sample implementation of the client designed to help you bootstrap a s application that integrates Connext.
-It contains a simple inpage wallet and payment interface, as well as a custom Web3 injection that automatically signs transactions using the inpage wallet.
+The Dai Card is a sample implementation of the client designed to help you bootstrap an application that integrates Connext.
+It contains an inpage wallet and payment interface, as well as a custom Web3 injection that automatically signs transactions using the inpage wallet.
 For developers just beginning to build their application, the card is a great way to get started; for developers looking to integrate with existing an existing app, it’s a good instructive resource for implementation and includes some components that you can easily copy over.